-The scientific method is a detailed, empirical, problem-solving process leveraged by biologists and scientists of other disciplines.
+The scientific method is a detailed, empirical problem-solving process used by biologists and other scientists.
 This iterative approach involves formulating a question based on observation, developing a testable potential explanation for the observation (called a hypothesis), making and testing predictions based on the hypothesis, and using the findings to create new hypotheses and predictions.

-Science is mutable and continuously changes as we learn more about the world around us.
-For this reason, scientists avoid claiming to ‘prove’ a specific idea.
+Science is mutable and continuously changes as scientists learn more about the world, physical phenomena and how organisms interact with their environment.
+For this reason, scientists avoid claiming to ‘prove' a specific idea.
 Instead, they gather evidence that either supports or refutes a given hypothesis.

 Making Observations and Formulating Hypotheses

 A hypothesis is preceded by an initial observation, during which information is gathered by the senses (e.g., vision, hearing) or using scientific tools and instruments.
 This observation leads to a question that prompts the formation of an initial hypothesis, a (testable) possible answer to the question.
-For example, the observation that slugs eat some cabbage plants, but not cabbage plants located near garlic, may prompt the question: why do slugs selectively spare cabbage plants near garlic?
+For example, the observation that slugs eat some cabbage plants but not cabbage plants located near garlic may prompt the question: why do slugs selectively not eat cabbage plants near garlic?
 One possible hypothesis, or answer to this question, is that slugs have an aversion to garlic.
-Based on this hypothesis, one might predict that slugs will not eat cabbage plants that are surrounded by a ring of garlic powder.
+Based on this hypothesis, one might predict that slugs will not eat cabbage plants surrounded by a ring of garlic powder.

 A hypothesis should be falsifiable, meaning that there are ways to disprove it if it is untrue.
 In other words, a hypothesis should be testable.
 Scientists often articulate and explicitly test for the opposite of the hypothesis, which is called the null hypothesis.
 In this case, the null hypothesis is that slugs do not have an aversion to garlic.
 The null hypothesis would be supported if, contrary to the prediction, slugs eat cabbage plants that are surrounded by garlic powder.